 - Muscles need calcium to function properly.

 - Improve nerve function.

 Cod Health Benefits

-Cod provides 36 mg of magnesium.
-It helps to calm and relax the whole body including blood vessels.
+They provide 36 mg of magnesium.
+It helps to calm and relax the whole-body including blood vessels.
 It has been shown to help improve sleep related problems like insomnia 6.